thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 assumed that a single web page corresponds to a single frame, so a web page is a single process.

-In Chromium, for security reasons iframes can also be running in separate processes.
-This isn't always the case - for one thing, if system resources are low, Chromium won't keep creating new processes, and also, frames from the same origin (i.e. from the same website) need to be in the same process so they can communicate synchronously via JavaScript.
+In GTx Browser, for security reasons iframes can also be running in separate processes.
+This isn't always the case - for one thing, if system resources are low, GTx Browser won't keep creating new processes, and also, frames from the same origin (i.e. from the same website) need to be in the same process so they can communicate synchronously via JavaScript.
 But, frames from different sites can be in different